atRobJustice/The-Ledger/USER_GUIDE.md

 ### Appearance
 - **🎨 Themes**: Choose from clan-specific color schemes or accessibility options

+### Lock/Unlock
+- **🔒 Lock**: Prevent accidental changes during play
+- **🔓 Unlock**: Allow editing of character data

 ---

 ## Data Management

 ### Automatic Saving
-- Your character data is automatically saved to your browser's local storage
+- Your character data is automatically saved to your browser's IndexedDB
 - No need to manually save - changes are preserved immediately
 - Data persists between browser sessions
+- Multiple characters are supported

 ### Exporting Characters
 1. Click the 💾 (Export) button in the control bar